marsbroshok/VAD-python/README.md

 1. Convert stereo to mono
 2. Move a window of 20ms along the audio data
 3. Calculate ration between energy of speech band and total energy for window
-4. If ration more than threshold (0.6 by default) label windows as speech
+4. If ratio is more than threshold (0.6 by default) label windows as speech
 5. Apply median filter with length of 0.5s to smooth detected speech regions
 6. Represent speech regions as intervals of time